A Correction

 It happened in 1976 while I worked for The Times in Thomasville, North Carolina.
 The managing editor had resigned to work for Herbert Hyde, a member of the legislature who was running for lieutenant governor.

-Our editor assigned another reporter (not me) to write a nice story about Hyde’s candidacy with a three-column photo of Hyde and the ex-ME.
+Our editor assigned another reporter (not me) to write a nice story about Hyde’s candidacy with a two-column photo of Hyde and the ex-ME.
 It was very favorable coverage except for one thing.
-The headline, the photo caption, and and the copy got Herbert Hyde’s name wrong.
-We called him Henry Hoover.
-The paper ran a correction, but we didn’t talk much about it afterwards.
+The headline, the photo caption, and and the copy got Herbert Hyde’s last name wrong.
+We called him Herbert HAYES.
+The paper ran a two-sentence correction, but we didn’t talk much about it afterwards.
+The mistake didn’t do much for the ex-ME’s credibility with the candidate, who lost the election.

 Previous